8 November 2017

 Even the most outwardly aggressive and easily angered managers need to contain themselves in certain situations.
 As Downie says, “Sir Alex was not a dictator.
 He was the leader of an organisation with many people and many moving parts - who was always thinking about how to get the best of the collective.
 The image that he was a dictator is not the real image.
 He was a leader who needed to make tough decisions and most of the time he got them right.”

-Ultimately, in elite sport, the buck stops with the coach or manager in charge.
+Ultimately, the buck stops with the director, coach or manager in charge.
 It’s his or her head on the chopping block should results start to go awry and every leader needs to be decisive when making a decision.
-But that doesn’t mean a coach can’t be flexible and adapt to shifting trends.
+But that doesn’t mean a coach or business leader can’t be flexible and adapt to shifting trends.

-“You’re the coach and it is your responsibility to lead,” Ryan says.
-“You may need to lead the team down alleyways that they don’t want to go and that’s okay so long as you have that connection with the players.
+“You’re the leader and it is your responsibility to lead,” Ryan says.
+“You may need to direct the team down alleyways that they don’t want to go and that’s okay, as long as you have that connection with the players.
 Bring it back to performance, be honest with them, be black and white in your decision making.
 When they don’t get it right there needs to be consequences and that’s when you need to step up as a leader.”